 The -rl option sets the router effort level.
 The effort level specifies the level of effort used when routing the design.
-This option takes a higher precedence than -ol.
+This option overrides the setting for the -ol option.
 For a description of effort level, see "-ol (Overall Effort Level)".

-The router_effort_level range is 1-5, and the default level set if you do not enter a -rl option is determined by the setting of the -ol option.
+The router_effort_level setting is std, med, or high, and the default level set if you do not enter a -rl option is determined by the setting of the -ol option.
+In the example that follows, the placement level is at std (default) and the router level is at the highest effort level.

-par -rl 5 design.ncd output.ncd design.pcf
+par -rl high design.ncd output.ncd design.pcf